mattjw/okelydokuly/README.md

 4,0,0,0,2,9,1,7,0
 ```

-Whitespace around cells (spaces and tabs) and at the beginning and of each line
+Whitespace around cells (spaces and tabs) and at the beginning and end of each line
 is also permitted.

 ### Example puzzles

 A selection of example Sudoku puzzles can be found in the `examples` directory.
 Files named `sd_ex*.csv` are valid (but not yet solved) puzzles.
+Files named

-Files named `sd_bad*.csv` are unsolvable or malformed in some way.
-These are
+`sd_bad*.csv` are unsolvable or malformed in some way.
+These are included for
-included for testing purposes.
+testing purposes.

 ## Building from Source

 Source files are located in the `src` directory.
+You may want to build these
+yourself.
+The application has been tested to compile with both JDK 7 and JDK8.
+There are no third-party dependencies.

+Here are three ways to build the project.

-### Manual Build
+### 1. Manual Build

 To build manually, change directory to the repository root (the directory above
 `src`) and execute the following: